danrue/qa-reports.linaro.org/deploy/README.md

 # TODO

-- Move state files to S3
-  - manage the DB password for rds
-- multiple webservers
-- worker nodes
 - db secret from ansible vault, pull from group vars
 - ACM cert
-- AZ colocation for web, workers, and rds

 - ssh keys in repo for initial bootstrap
 - rabbitmq on web host (master)